WeblateOrg/weblate/docs/admin/support.rst

 1. Register yourself at https://weblate.org/user/
 2. Register your Weblate site at https://weblate.org/subscription/discovery
-3. Confirm you you want your Weblate listed by clicking :guilabel:`Enable discovery` from its management page :
+3. Confirm you want your Weblate listed by clicking :guilabel:`Enable discovery` from its management page :

 .. image:: /screenshots/support-discovery.png